 Perform body weight squats with a mini-band around the knees to create a different type of resistance.
 Explore other complimentary hip-hinge movements such as banded good mornings, band pull throughs or hip thrusts.

 Resistance bands, lighter weights or even your own body weight are a great addition to your strength training arsenal as the months tick by.

 1) If you have been performing bent-over rows, consider transitioning to supported rows.

-Modifying Presses for Pregnancy:
+Modifying Pressing Exercises for Pregnancy:

-1) Consider eliminating overhead presses during the second trimester if you are feeling any pressure in your vagina or pelvic floor or if you are finding you need to thrust your rib cage out to achieve overhead mobility.
+Modify your breathing strategy or begin phasing out overhead lifts if you are feeling any pressure in your vagina or pelvic floor. or if you are finding you need to thrust your rib cage out to achieve overhead mobility.

 3) Perform supine presses (chest presses) at a 15 degree or greater angle beginning between 21-26 weeks of pregnancy.

 Your breathing strategy is the master variable that can make a major impact on every move you do.
-If you have been exhaling on exertion, try exhale just prior to exertion or breathing through the entire range of motion.
+If you have been exhaling on exertion, try exhale just prior to exertion or exhale through the entire range of motion.